 A close second to family was education.
 Dad was committed to our receipt of the education he never had.
 He and Mom were echoes.
 “College.”
 “COLLEGE.”
 We heard the word so many times that we worked hard to get to college before knowing what college was.

 But if there is one memory of Dad I will cherish forever it was his extraordinary dedication to Mom.
 No marriage – real or cinematized – has shown greater love than Dad had for Mom.
 He cared for her selflessly, devotedly, and untiringly until he physically was unable to do so.
 And he and Mom—just like Site and Gide--celebrated diamond wedding anniversaries separated—true to their vows--only by death.

 And now they are reunited.
 I can see him taking her hand and kissing her good night, as he did every night.
 “Are you okay?” he would always ask.
 “Yes,” she would always answer.
 Soul mates on earth for over 75 years.
 True soul mates in heaven for eternity.
 That makes me smile.

 If you wish to remember Dad’s memory, we invite you to make a donation to the Assad, Sara, and Richard Barkett Scholarship Fund, University of Notre Dame, 1100 Grace Hall, Notre Dame, Indiana 46556.

 The viewing is 6-8 pm on Sunday, February 16 at Stanfill Funeral Home, 10545 S. Dixie Highway.
 A celebration of Dad’s life begins at 11 am on Monday, February 17 at Epiphany Church, 8235 SW 57th Avenue.

-To plant a tree in memory of Assad Barkett, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Assad Barkett, please visit our floral store.